physical-computation/pascal/README.md

 ```

 > [!NOTE]
 > The `--recursive` is important since this repository uses submodules.
+This also means that if you use Pascal as a submodule to another repository, you need to run the following after adding the Pascal submodule.
+> ```
+> git submodule update --init --recursive
+> ```

  Then you can build it using
 ```